dialectique/Olist_data_analysis/README.md

 "Olist dataset version 2" is available on Kaggle: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/download?datasetVersionNumber=2

-Check out Makefile for usefull command lines
+Check out Makefile for usefull command lines.

 ## directories content:

 ### data
-Raw data and automated exploratory analysis reports
+Raw data and automated exploratory analysis reports.

 ### notebooks
-Notebooks which contains all the data analysis
+Notebooks which contains all the data analysis.

 ### olistpackage
-Librairies for data cleansing and processing
+Librairies for data cleansing and processing.

 ### tests
-Tests for olistpackage librairies
+Tests for olistpackage librairies.

-### ** Please checkout the README.md file in each of those directories.**
+### Please checkout the README.md file in each of those directories.